only0429/CISC3003-IndividualProject-DC228313/README.md

 4. **MySQL**: This project uses MySQL for data storage.
    - Ensure MySQL is running and the database is correctly configured.

+About Part，all the sql files are in the folders,please import before excuting.